zendframework/zend-config-aggregator/doc/book/caching.md

 ```

 When caching is enabled, the `ConfigAggregator` does not iterate config
 providers.
-Because of that it is very fast, but after it is enabled you cannot
+Because of that it is very fast, but after it is enabled, you cannot
 make any changes to configuration without clearing the cache. **Caching should
 be used only in a production environment**, and your deployment process should
 clear the cache.